wprabhakar/assignment/README.md

 Login & Register will have 2 fields user name & password
 - Successful registration will also login the user and redirect to the home page

-Logout will logout the user.
+Logout will logout the user and will return to the Home Page.